Paraguay at the Olympics

 Paraguay first competed in the 1968 Olympic Games which was held in Mexico City, Mexico, and has sent athletes to compete in every Summer Olympic Games since then, except when they boycotted the 1980 Summer Olympics in Moscow.
-They competed in the Winter Olympics for the first time in 2014, which were held in Sochi.
+The nation competed in the Winter Olympic Games for the first time (as for 2026 the only time) in 2014, which were held in Sochi, Russia.

 The nation has only ever won one medal, the silver in the men's football in 2004, where they lost 1-0 to Argentina in the final in Athens.